hina672/RTSP-Capture-System/README.md

 * Add download or email options for snapshots.
 * Add authentication for security.

-🔐 Note:
-This is a public demo overview.
+🔐 Note: This is a public demo overview.
+Preview images are intentionally excluded from this public demo to respect privacy and data sensitivity.
 The full source code is available upon request.
-Please contact me via LinkedIn https://www.linkedin.com/in/hinaasad-/ or email at hinaasad672@gmail.com.
+Contact me via LinkedIn https://www.linkedin.com/in/hinaasad-/ or email at hinaasad672@gmail.com.